 If you are viewing this page on a Secured Network, you will not be able to see the webpage podcast player, so the best way to listen to the podcast is either on this page from a civilian PC, visit this page on your mobile phone or download the podcast episode either on an Android podcast player like Castbox or Podcast Addict or on the Apple Podcasts Player from iTunes.

-These are the Show Notes for the Episode 34 of the Principles of War Podcast.
+These are the Show Notes for Episode 34 of the Principles of War Podcast.
 Please listen hear, or download with your favourite podcast player.

 We look at the current doctrine around Mission Command.
 This follows on from our podcast interview with BRIG Ulf Henricsson and the performance of Nordbat 2 in Bosnia.
-I want to look at some of the questions that were raised in the our interview with BRIG Henricsson.
+I want to look at some of the questions that were raised in our interview with BRIG Henricsson.

 We compare and contrast the experience of 2 units in Bosnia.
 We look at the results that the Dutch Battalion was able to achieve and how can we explain the difference.
 It wasn’t the troops or the level of training that they had received.